OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteAeroDyn/user_guide/input.rst

-As an example,  the ``driver.dvr`` file is the main driver, the ``input.dat`` is the primary input file, the ``rotor.dat`` file contains the rotor performance data, and the ``airfoil.dat`` file contains the airfoil angle of attack, lift, drag, moment coefficients, and pressure coefficients.
+As an example,  the ``driver.dvr`` file is the main driver, the ``input.dat`` is the primary input file, the ``rotor.dat`` file contains the rotor performance data, and the ``airfoil.dat`` file contains the airfoil angle of attack, lift, drag, and moment coefficients.
 Example input files are included in :numref:`kad_appendix`.

 No lines should be added or removed from the input files, except in tables where the number of rows is specified, lines to specify requested output channel names,